Why Hollywood's prop masters form their own guild - ExBulletin

 With no formal school for the craft and with many veterans on the verge of retirement, organizers hope the new member organization will train and promote nascent prop masters, technicians responsible for all props, omelets with cigarette butts used in the film productions.

-The role of real estate masters in film and television came to the fore after cinematographer Halyna Hutchins filmed with a prop gun on the set of New Mexico-based Rust.
-Two young women with little credit who handled props for the film, including weapons, are at the center of an investigation into the October 21 accident, along with the assistant director.
+The role of real estate masters in film and television was brought to the fore after cinematographer Halyna Hutchins filmed with a prop gun on the set of the New Mexico-based western “Rust”.
+Two young women with few credits that handled the props of the film, including the weapons, are at the center of an investigation into the accident on October 21, with the assistant director.

-Hutchins’ death was also a rallying cry for safer film sets among crew members who have long complained of extended hours on productions on tight budgets.
+The death of Hutchins was also a rallying cry for more security film sets among crew members who have long complained about extended hours on productions on tight budgets.

 The group said its mission is to promote the profession of prop masters; educate its members, cultivating future generations, including those from under-represented backgrounds; and foster greater collaboration between professionals.
 The guild currently has nearly 80 members who pay $ 250 per year to join.